Our green garden

 - Desmond Tutu, Nobel Peace Prize winner

-Let's talk about hunger and not be ostriches and think it will not affect us.
-Today, even if all the supermarkets were to close, with some bartering with fellow gardeners and farmers, we would survive.
+Let's talk about hunger and not be ostriches, thinking it will not affect us.
+Today, even if all the supermarkets were to close with some bartering with fellow gardeners and farmers, we would survive.

 Just this week a third of a ton of non-GM maize will be arriving; our honey will be part of the trade.
 There should be enough unrefined starch for both us and the hens for a whole year, counting on another mealie crop next summer.